Armadale (novel)

-Armadale is a novel by Wilkie Collins, first published in 1864–66.
-It is the third of his four 'great novels' of the 1860s: after The Woman in White (1859–60) and No Name (1862), and before The Moonstone (1868).
+Armadale is a novel by Wilkie Collins, first serialised between November 1864 and June 1866, and then published in book form in 1866.
+It is the third of his four 'great novels' of the 1860s: after The Woman in White (1860) and No Name (1862), and before The Moonstone (1868).

 Plot summary

-In the German spa town of Wildbad, the 'Scotchman' Mr. Neal is asked to transcribe the deathbed confession of Allan Armadale; his story concerns his murder of the man he had disinherited (also called Allan Armadale), who had subsequently married the woman he was betrothed to under false pretensions.
-Under Allan's instructions, the confession is left to be opened by his son once he comes of age.
+In the German spa town of Wildbad, the 'Scotchman' Mr. Neal is asked to transcribe the deathbed confession of Allan Armadale; his story concerns his murder of the man he had disinherited (also called Allan Armadale), who had subsequently married the woman he was betrothed to under false pretences.
+Under Armadale's instructions, the confession is left to be opened by his son once he comes of age.

-Nineteen years later, the son of the murdered man, also Allan Armadale, rescues a man of his own age, Ozias Midwinter.
-The stranger reveals himself to Reverend Decimus Brock, a friend of Allan through his late mother, as another Allan Armadale (the son of the man who committed the murder).
-Ozias tells Decimus of his desperate upbringing, having run away from his mother and stepfather (Mr. Neal).
-The Reverend promises not to disclose their relation to one another, and the young men become close companions.
-Ozias remains haunted by a fear that he will harm Allan as a result of their proximity, a fate warned of in his father's letter; this feeling intensifies when the pair spend a night on a shipwreck off the Isle of Man—as it turns out, the very ship on which the murder was committed.
-Also on the vessel, Allan has a mysterious dream involving three characters; Ozias believes that the events are a prophecy of the future.
+Nineteen years later, the son of the murdered man, also named Allan Armadale, rescues a man of his own age, Ozias Midwinter.
+The stranger reveals himself to the Reverend Decimus Brock (a friend of Allan through his late mother) to be another Allan Armadale, the son of the man who committed the murder.
+Midwinter tells the Rev. Brock of his desperate upbringing, having run away from his mother and stepfather, Mr. Neal.
+The Rev. Brock promises not to disclose the relationship between the young men, who become close companions.
+Midwinter remains haunted by a fear that he will harm Armadale as a result of their proximity, a fate warned of in his father's letter.
+This feeling intensifies when the pair spend a night on a shipwreck off the Isle of Man—the very ship on which the murder was committed.
+On the vessel, Armadale has a mysterious dream involving three people; Midwinter believes that the events are a prophecy of the future.

-Three members of Allan's family die in mysterious circumstances, one of which was instigated with the rescue of a woman who attempted to commit suicide by drowning.
-As a result, Allan inherits the estate of Thorpe-Ambrose in Norfolk and relocates there with Ozias, intending to make him steward.
-Once there he falls in love with Eleanor (Neelie) Milroy, the sixteen-year-old daughter of Major Milroy, to whom he has rented a cottage.
-During this time, correspondence takes place between Maria Oldershaw and Lydia Gwilt concerning the latter's ambitions to marry Allan as a means of achieving retribution for his family's apparent wrongdoings (she was originally a maid in the service of his mother).
+Members of Armadale’s family die in mysterious circumstances.
+As a result, Armadale inherits the estate of Thorpe-Ambrose in Norfolk and relocates there with Midwinter, intending to make him his steward.
+Once there, Armadale falls in love with Miss Eleanor Milroy, the sixteen-year-old daughter of Major Milroy, to whom he has rented a cottage.
+Meanwhile, Miss Lydia Gwilt, the villainess of the novel, plots with Mrs. Maria Oldershaw for Miss Gwilt to marry Armadale and become the lady of Thorpe-Ambrose, as a means of enriching herself and achieving retribution for his family's apparent wrongdoings.